General Questions about WAEPA

 Are government contractors eligible to purchase life insurance from WAEPA?

-Only civilian federal employees/retires and their families can purchase WAEPA coverage.
+Only civilian federal employees/retires, their dependents, and their non-dependent adult children can purchase WAEPA coverage.

 What is the maximum amount of coverage WAEPA offers?

-Your website indicates that premiums are cheaper than the FEGLI.
+Your website indicates that premiums are lower than the FEGLI.
 What happens after age 60?
 Are your rates higher?
 How does this work in conjunction with coverage reductions based upon age?

 Please view our WAEPA vs. FEGLI Rate Comparison page.